Setting your online store preferences

 Use Google reCAPTCHA on contact forms and blog comments to minimize incoming spam from bots.
 Google reCAPTCHA is enabled by default on all Shopify stores.

-When Google reCAPTCHA is enabled, customers who make multiple comments, or enter comments from an email addresses that Google considers is suspicious, are asked to enter a CAPTCHA to make sure that they're legitimate users.
+When Google reCAPTCHA is enabled, customers who make multiple comments or enter comments from an email addresses that Google considers suspicious are redirected to the page where they can complete the "not a robot" activity.

 Google reCAPTCHA on login, create account and password recovery pages